ErezHackeru/PythonUrlScanPrj/README.md

 # PythonUrlScanPrj
-Scan a url for all internal and external links as chosen in GUI
+Description : Scan a url for all internal and external links as chosen in GUI

 # 1.Dowload this files (Zip file)
 # 2.In order to run this in pychrm one must include/ install in his project: